 The Dunbar Prize for Writing

-When the Dunbar Student Life Prize was originally conceived in the 1920s, it was described as “an annual contest between, and confined to, undergraduates of [Williams] College, based on entries consisting of articles, essays, or editorials … [about] student life in its social, political, educational, or religious aspects.”
+When the Dunbar Student Life Prize was originally conceived in the 1920s, it was described as “an annual contest between, and confined to, undergraduates of [Williams] College, based on entries consisting of [writing about] student life in its social, political, educational, or religious aspects.”

 Today, the Dunbar Prize for Writing stays true to the original intention of the prize; it is an award designed to encourage the efforts of promising student writers who have produced significant written work about college life in its social, political, educational, and/or religious aspects.
 Candidates for the prize must be currently enrolled Williams students; first-year students, sophomores, juniors, and seniors are eligible.